tendermint/tendermint/docs/rfc/rfc-001-end-to-end-testing.md

 - No coverage of malicious or adversarial behavior

 - Have to roll our own test framework, which takes engineering resources

+- Possibly slower CI times, depending on which tests are run

+- Operational costs and overhead, e.g. infrastructure costs and system maintenance

 ### Neutral